The goals of this project are to:

 - Complete, test and fully optimize our particle insertion method in a variety of contexts (i.e. changes in salt, hydration, pH, and guest molecules).

 - Perform a detailed commercial feasibility study for the sensor, identifying target markets and industry partners, and a commercialization strategy leading to a Start-Up.
+This task is complete.

 List of Modules